 - Review progress of goals set at the beginning of the mentoring relationship.
-Make adjustments as needed; - Review your competency level in critical thinking and problem solving and brainstorm strategies to improve skills; and/or - Discuss a challenging problem/decision they faced at work and ask you to come up with a solution by walking through the different issues that need to be considered.
+Make adjustments as needed; - Review your mentee's competency level in critical thinking and problem solving and brainstorm strategies to improve skills; and/or - Discuss a challenging problem/decision you faced at work and ask your mentee to come up with a solution by walking through the different issues that need to be considered.

-Add-On: Discuss the following with your mentor to further your critical thinking and problem-solving skills:
+Add-On: Discuss the following with your mentee to further their critical thinking and problem-solving skills:

-- The importance of actively seeking diverse perspectives to have a better understanding of cultural humility and its part in decision making. - The importance of developing analytical skills through the practice of breaking down complex problems into smaller parts, looking for patterns, connections, and inconsistencies to develop a comprehensive understanding of the issue. - Learn and evaluate evidence and distinguish between reliable and unreliable sources. - Reflect on your thinking process and discuss how your biases, emotions, and preconceptions may influence your conclusions.
+- Emphasize the importance of actively seeking diverse perspectives to have a better understanding of cultural humility and its part in decision making. - Help your mentee develop analytical skills through the practice of breaking down complex problems into smaller parts, looking for patterns, connections, and inconsistencies to develop a comprehensive understanding of the issue. - Guide them in learning and evaluating evidence and distinguish between reliable and unreliable sources. - Reflect on your thinking process and discuss with your mentee how your biases, emotions, and preconceptions may influence your conclusions.